Lighthouses of the Vendée Globe: From Cape Verde to the Cape of Good Hope

 Cape Verde lighthouse or Mamelles lighthouse.

-Cabo da Boa Esperança for the first!
+Cabo da Boa Esperança for the frontrunners!

-Given the number of shipwrecks in this sector, a first lighthouse was built in 1860 at the top of this cape at an altitude of 249 metres.
-Too high in an often foggy region, it was replaced in 1919 by the present turret, which took 5 years to build.
+Given the number of shipwrecks in the area, the first lighthouse was built in 1860 at the top of this cape, 249 meters above sea level.
+Too high in an often foggy region, it was replaced in 1919 by the current turret, which took 5 years to build.

 More articles on the theme